Minimalism and Social Media – What Happens When you Unfollow Everyone?

-If you’re responding to every single comment.
-You’re online immediately when someone sends you a message, people will get used to this and they will kind of expect that from you.
+If you’re responding to every single comment and you’re online immediately when someone sends you a message, people will get used to this and they will expect that from you in the future.

-This simple configuration will bring back the control of youfr life back in your hands.
-It’s hard to resist not to look your phone when you receive a beep, that’s why is essential to stop and block all noises.
+It’s hard to resist not to look at your phone when you receive a beep.
+That’s why is essential to stop and block all noises.